networknt/light-doc/content/en/service/proxy/benchmark.md

 ### Light-4j with Proxy HTTPS

-This is a similar test with Light-4j with Proxy but enable HTTPS/2 between the proxy and the backend API.
+This is a similar test with Light-4j with Proxy but enables HTTPS/2 between the proxy and the backend API.
 We want to see if the HTTPS/2 can impact the performance or not.

-copy the config files from config/http to config/https and make the modification for the proxy.yml file.
+Copy the config files from config/http to config/https and make the modification for the proxy.yml file.

 ```
 # If HTTP 2.0 protocol will be used to connect to target servers